About Oak Hammock Marsh Interpretive Centre

 - Nature Information

 - School Programs

 - Daily Programs and activities

 - Seasonal Activities

 Located just minutes north of Winnipeg, the Interpretive Centre features wheelchair-accessible facilities including a 120-seat multimedia theatre, a scenic café, a gift shop, meeting rooms, rooftop observation deck, and interactive exhibits.

 The Interpretive Centre is a non-profit organization.
-Its mission is to foster public awareness and knowledge of the inherent values of wetlands and associated ecosystems, and to encourage public support for their conservation through innovative education and outreach programs.
+Its mission is to connect people with wetlands.
 The Interpretive Centre needs your help to continue their valuable work.
 Find out how you can help.

 In 1987, Oak Hammock Marsh was designated as a Ramsar Site - a wetland of international importance for wildlife and people.
 Oak Hammock Marsh is also home to Ducks Unlimited Canada’s national headquarters.
 Beyond the borders of the Wildlife Management Area the Province of Manitoba operates a Managed Hunting Area with the cooperation of private landowners.